 When our daughters grew old enough to join us, we took them on outings.
 At that point, my husband spent more time untangling fishing line and bating hooks than fishing.
 As the years passed, we fished less and less.

-These days, we get our fresh fish from my husband’s uncle who is retired and does a LOT of fishing.
+We get most of our fresh fish from my husband’s Uncle Bob who is retired and does a LOT of fishing.
 He supplies us with all the fish we can eat.
 And we always enjoy the bounty he brings.

 (See the full recipe at the bottom of this post.)

-Cut your fish into whatever size you prefer.
-If I am deep frying the fish (for fish tacos), I will cut fish into 2-3″ pieces, which cook quickly.
+- Cut your fish into whatever size you prefer.
+If I am deep frying the fish (for fish tacos), I will cut fish into 2″ or 3″ pieces, which cook quickly.
 However, if I’m frying the fish in a cast iron skillet, I will use larger pieces.

 Instructions for Making This Recipe